-Because we know the full story today of the life and death of Jesus and the people who favorably and unfavorably interacted with Him during his life, we sometimes overlook an important concept.
+With the advantage of history, we can look to the Bible and understand the life and death of Jesus with a clearer picture than probably even the disciples at that moment in time who were with Him, because they were trying to understand what was happening in real time.
+Each year we can read what happened to Jesus and the disciples experienced it once.
+Their full understanding would come through the Holy Spirit and by reflecting on what had happened.
+One part of the life of Jesus we can see includes the people who favorably and unfavorably interacted with Him during His life.
 We know Jesus is our Lord and Savior, and we accept that.
-Back in the day, when people needed a religious authority they went to the temple and interacted with people like Pharisees and Sadducees.
-If we want to beneficially apply Matthew sixteen to our lives today, we must consider who the religious authorities are in our life.
+Back in the day, when people needed a religious authority, they went to the temple and interacted with people like Pharisees and Sadducees.
+If we want to beneficially apply Matthew sixteen to our lives today, we must consider who are the religious authorities in our life.
 For those who are of the Church of God, the religious authorities in our life are found within the Church of God.
-The Church of God will not look to another religious group or leader, it will look among itself to find these religious authorities.
-If we want to beneficially apply the warning of Jesus to beware the doctrine of the Pharisees and of the Sadducees, we need to look within our own teachings, our own doctrines in self-reflection to see which have departed from that unleavened bread standard of sincerity and truth.
+Those of the Church of God will not look to another religious group or leader, it will look among itself when considering religious authorities.
+If we want to beneficially apply the warning of Jesus to beware the doctrine of the Pharisees and of the Sadducees, we need to look within our teachings and doctrines in selfreflection to see which have departed from that unleavened bread standard of sincerity and truth.
 If in preparation for the Feast of Unleavened Bread we have removed leaven from our homes, we have done good, because the Bible tells us to do this.
 We will do better to also focus our efforts on sincerity and truth as we avoid doctrines which are not sincere or truthful.
 That which is not sincere or truthful might be described as hypocrisy, and Jesus also used this word to describe the leaven of the Pharisees.
 Luke twelve verse one.